Want to make a (usually) aquatic situation a dangerous nightmare? One way is sharks.

 Scarface: The World is Yours has sharks in the ocean, which appear if you swim for too long.
 You get treated to a scene of Tony floating, looking about, then getting mauled by a shark that literally comes out of nowhere.
 You've Fucked Up.

 In King's Quest IV: The Perils Of Rosella you are a princess trapped on an island.
 You may swim to a few limited locations, but it takes a lot of trial and error, swim into the wrong screen and Jaws music starts and you get mowed over by a shark fin.
 Que the Have a Nice Death screen.
 This is especially unnerving when you're going at top speed.
 That fin comes out of nowhere!

-The Red Alert series gives us the aptly-named Akula (Shark) subs.
-Some Game Mods add actual sharks into the games, like Mental Omega for Yuri's Revenge and Red Alert 3: Paradox gives us sharks with radiation guns.
+The Red Alert series has the aptly-named Akula (Shark) subs.
+Some Game Mods add actual sharks into the games, like Mental Omega for Yuri's Revenge and Red Alert 3: Paradox has sharks with radiation guns.